 “…we released security update MS08-078, protecting customers from active attacks against Internet Explorer.
 This update will be applied automatically to hundreds of millions of customers through automatic updates over the next few days.
 And, for our enterprise customers - with multiple systems within their networks – this update can be deployed through all standard security update management systems including, SCCM, SMS, WSUS, and Windows Update.”

 You may also want to drop an email around staff to check they have Automatic Updates setup on their home computers – you’ll help them to keep themselves safe online.
 (A little more advice for staff at home later today)

-I know – it’s nearly the end of term and you were looking forward to a quiet week before everybody leaves you alone for a fortnight (do I mean staff or students?) to get on with your string of upgrades, changes and system backups.
+I know – it’s the end of term and you were looking forward to a quiet week before everybody leaves you alone for a month (do I mean staff or students?) to get on with your string of upgrades, changes and system backups.
 But if nothing else, making sure you’ve updated will mean you can shorten every corridor conversation with people who say “What about this thing I heard on the radio…”